Tyil/school-2016-2017/ewrite/ewrite-tutorial.md

 ## Foreword

 ## Assumptions
+This tutorial assumes you are not the most basic of computer users.
+Some experience with GNU+Linux is expected.
+If you have fear for text-based applications, this tutorial is definately not for you.

 ## Installing Funtoo
+This tutorial will guide you through a not-so-basic installation of the Funtoo GNU+Linux distribution.
+It is based on one of my own installations, but slightly simplified.

 ### The live environment
 Before you can get started with setting up the system, you will need something to